eic/epic-analysis/README.md

   - output files will be placed in `datarec/`
   - input `hepmc(.gz)` files can be kept in `datagen/`

+### AnalysisDelphes
+- The class `AnalysisDelphes` contains the event loop for reading Delphes trees
+  - There are several classes which derive from the base `Analysis` class;
+    `Analysis` handles common setup and final output, whereas the derived classes are tuned to read the upstream data formats
+- See the event loop in `src/AnalysisDelphes.cxx` for details of how the full simulation data are read

 ## ATHENA Full Simulation

-- full simulation files are stored on S3; follow [s3tools documentation](s3tools/README.md)
+- Full simulation files are stored on S3; follow [s3tools documentation](s3tools/README.md)
   for scripts and guidance
-- in general, everything that can be done in fast simulation can also be done in full simulation; just replace your usage of `AnalysisDelphes` with `AnalysisDD4hep`
+- In general, everything that can be done in fast simulation can also be done in full simulation; just replace your usage of `AnalysisDelphes` with `AnalysisDD4hep`
-  - in practice, implementations may sometimes be a bit out of sync, where some features exist in fast simulation do not exist in full simulation, or vice versa
+  - In practice, implementations may sometimes be a bit out of sync, where some features exist in fast simulation do not exist in full simulation, or vice versa
-- TODO: more details
+- See the event loop in `src/AnalysisDD4hep.cxx` for details of how the full simulation data are read

+---

 # Analysis Procedure